Pradeeppilotdev/base-one-tap-contract-deployer/README_FIREBASE_SETUP.md

 - Data is stored in Firestore collection `users`
 - Each wallet address is a document ID
 - Data persists across deployments
-- No need for environment variables (config is in code)
+- Configuration is stored in environment variables (secure)

 ## Support